Basketball is back.

 Situated in the Northern Division, the Tianjin Gold Lions face fierce competition, with Liaoning, Beijing and Shanghai all looking like playoff contenders this season.
 During the offseason, the Golden Lions added Montenegrin forward Marko Toforovic and American-born point guard Chasson Randle.
 Tianjin will need major contributions from these two players to enjoy any success this season.

 Liaoning Flying Leopards

-The squad in Liaoning has been on an absolute tear in recent years, taking home the crown last season and looking to repeat just like their NBA counterparts in northern California, the Golden State Warriors.
-Led by former NBA players Brandon Bass and Lester Hudson, this team can do some severe damage both inside and out of the paint.
-After announcing the resigning of Bass (20.8 points per game this season) in early August, the team is looking to repeat.
+The squad in Liaoning has been on an absolute tear in recent years, taking home the crown two seasons ago while getting knocked out by Xinjiang in last year’s semifinals.
+Led by newly acquired former NBA defensive stalwart Lance Stephenson and another NBA journeyman in Brandon Bass, this team can do some severe damage both inside and out of the paint.
+After missing the finals last year, the Flying Leopards have retooled and look poised to make another deep playoff run.